wravoc/authlog-threats/README.md

 * A pf.conf with at least 2 tables, one a whitelist and one for "badhosts"/"blacklist"
   * **You must have a whitelist with all your own IP Addresses used to authenticate or you will block yourself from logging in**
-  * pf understands CIDR notation and ranges but the script does not, single IP in whitelist
+  * pf understands CIDR notation and ranges but the script does not, single IPs in whitelist
   * The following is a common pf.conf pattern

 ```sh